 “It means the same thing.
 The principal difference is that sustainability profiles vary more in emerging markets.
 The best emerging companies are on a par with the best developed companies, yet at the same time you will find more companies with mediocre profiles.
 From that perspective, sustainable investing is even more relevant in emerging markets.”

-“To a large extent, the Sustainable Emerging Stars fund has similar country positions as Emerging Stars.
+“To a large extent, the Sustainable Emerging Stars strategy has similar country positions as Emerging Stars.
 Yet, there are a few differences.
 First of all, it does not hold Russian oil and gas companies, and there aren’t that many good alternatives in Russia that score well for expected returns and sustainability.
-The fund therefore has a lower weight in Russia.
+The strategy therefore has a lower weight in Russia.
 By contrast, Thailand stands out for the quality of reporting and sustainability and, therefore, is given more weight in Sustainable Stars.
 Taiwan also scores well, especially in the technology sector, and is also given a higher weight.”

-“In terms of sectors, the Sustainable Stars fund has less exposure to energy and materials, two sectors that have a higher share of polluting companies.
+“In terms of sectors, the Sustainable Stars strategy has less exposure to energy and materials, two sectors that have a higher share of polluting companies.
 More weight is given to the technology sector, which includes Taiwanese hardware companies, Indian IT outsourcing companies and a Korean battery maker.
 Also, Brazilian utilities companies that rely on hydropower and Chinese healthcare company are given more weight.”

 “The result is an actively managed portfolio with about 40 to 50 stocks, just like for Emerging Stars.
 As to be expected, Sustainable Emerging Stars has a clear sustainability profile, with significantly higher ESG scores, a lower environmental impact and the exclusion of poorly scoring companies.
 Aside from the ESG angle, it remains important to find those companies that are reasonably valued, and have an underappreciated earnings outlook that provides upside for the share price.”